JassinAlSafe/SAAS-Resturant-/restaurant-inventory/src/components/ui/README.md

 ## CustomCheckbox

 The `CustomCheckbox` component is a styled checkbox that provides a consistent look and feel across the application.
-It's designed to replace the default Checkbox component from Radix UI.
+It\'s designed to replace the default Checkbox component from Radix UI.

 ### Usage